Stable Offline Value Function Learning with Bisimulation-based Representations: Empirical Details

 From Figure~\ref{fig:fqe_ope}, we find that there are hyperparameter configurations that can outperform the \textsc{krope} variants.
 However, based on Figure~\ref{fig:fqe_ope_hparam}, we find both \textsc{krope} variants are significantly more robust to hyperparameter tuning.
 This latter result suggests that \textsc{krope} does improve stability with respect to the hyperparameter sensitivity metric as well.

 Regardless of \textsc{fqe}'s hyperparameter sensitivity, it is still interesting to observe that when \textsc{fqe} is used as an \textsc{ope} algorithm, it produces reasonably accurate \textsc{ope} estimates.
 It even outperforms the \textsc{fqe+krope} combination.
-However, as shown in Section~\ref{sec:emp}, the penultimate features of this same network actually have poor property values such as high feature co-adaptation, high condition numbers, and highly erratic \textsc{ope} estimates with \textsc{lspe}.
-Given that these features have weak properties, it is unclear why \textsc{fqe} still can lead to accurate \textsc{ope}.
 The primary difference between using \textsc{fqe} for \textsc{ope} vs. \textsc{fqe} features and \textsc{lspe} for \textsc{ope} is in how the last linear layer is trained.
 The former is trained by gradient descent while the latter is trained with the iterative \textsc{lspe} algorithm on the fixed features.
 An interesting future direction will be to explore the learning dynamics of these two approaches.

 On a related note, we point out that the training dynamics of \textsc{fqe} are still not well-understood.
 For example, \cite{fujimoto2022why} show that the \textsc{fqe} loss function poorly correlates with value error.
 That is, the \textsc{fqe} loss can be high but value error (and \textsc{ope} error) can be low.